UnverOnal/LonelySoccerDemo/README.md

  Notes:
   - Used Unity's primitive shapes as necessary game objects.
-  - There are 2 simple button in the game .
+  - There are 2 simple buttons in the game .
 One is restart button and the other one is quit button.